Digital camera and Near-infrared

 As mentioned above, I talked about the near-infrared in this blog.

-It is commonly used for inspection of food and product inspection which is usually set with visible light.
+It is commonly used for food and product inspection which is usually set with visible light.
 For example, sensors for automatic driving utilizes the function as a night vision camera.
 Optical use of near-infrared has received great attention in recent years.

 However, recent anti-reflection material corresponding to the close-range infrared has been underdeveloped over the years.
 Our FineShut Series is a very effective and easy-to-use material, so I hope you take advantage of it.